ChimeHQ/Chime/README.md

 It is always a good idea to **discuss** before taking on a significant task.
 That said, I have a strong bias towards enthusiasm.
 If you are excited about doing something, I'll do my best to get out of your way.

+The project is [internally documented](Edit/Chime.docc) with [DocC](https://www.swift.org/documentation/docc/#).
+The docs contains details about getting started, structure, and internal systems/behaviors.

 There are a few areas that would make for excellent targets though, if you really feel so inclined.

 - It would be really interesting to explore the [TreeSitterDocument](https://github.com/ChimeHQ/SwiftTreeSitter#treesitterdocument) concept